Dr. Douglas Hanel

 Orthopaedic Surgery Residency Program at the University of Washington.

-The University of Washington Orthopaedic Surgery Residency Program is a fully approved and accredited five year program which begins with the PGY-I year.
+The University of Washington Orthopaedic Surgery Residency Program is a fully approved and accredited five year program which begins with the PGY-1 year.
 Most of our residents are selected during their senior year of medical school.
-Candidates will be selected into the program through the National Resident Matching Program (NRMP) at the PGY-I level.
+Candidates will be selected into the program through the National Resident Matching Program (NRMP) at the PGY-1 level.

-There are eight PGY-I positions for the 2017 Match.
+There are eight PGY-1 positions for the 2019 Match.
 Eight residents have been selected for each class since the 2004 match.
-This is not a pyramidal program and once a resident is accepted at the PGY-I level, it is expected that he/she will complete the program assuming satisfactory performance.
+This is not a pyramidal program and once a resident is accepted at the PGY-1 level, it is expected that he/she will complete the program assuming satisfactory performance.

-We require a Dean's letter and transcript from your medical school submitted through ERAS.
-In addition, we require the NEW Standardized Letter of Recommendation Form* be uploaded in ERAS by your three letter writers (see Application Instructions).
+We require the Dean's letter and transcript from your medical school be submitted through ERAS.
+We also require the CORD Standardized Letter of Recommendation (SLOR) Form be uploaded in ERAS by three references.
+This CORD SLOR form replaces the LOR.
+A LOR may be attached to the form as a 2nd page but is NOT required (see Application Instructions).
 Recommendations from senior orthopaedists are particularly helpful, but they should only be used if you are well known by that individual.
-We will begin receiving applications on September 15, 2016.
-In order to assure a complete and timely review of your application, have all materials in by Monday, October 31, 2016.
+PLEASE NOTE: Your Chair, Research PhD, or non-surgeons are NOT required to use the CORD SLOR form and are welcome to submit their narrative LOR in ERAS.
+We will begin receiving applications on September 15, 2018.
+In order to assure a complete and timely review of your application, have all materials in by Wednesday, October 31, 2018.

-Our interviews are scheduled for Saturdays, January 14 and January 21, 2017 and we have scheduled a special interview date for UW medical students, the evening of Monday, December 5, 2016.
+Our interviews are scheduled for Saturdays, January TBD and January TBD, 2019 and we have scheduled a special interview date for UW medical students, the evening of Monday, December 3, 2018.

 We attempt to select residents who are good doctors, who will be a pleasure to have in our program for five years, and who will reflect well on our program once they have completed it.
 Thus, in the applications and interviews, we are looking for evidence of clinical skills, personality and character, ability to work hard, and past achievements whether it be in medicine, research, athletics, the arts, or other fields.
 We are very proud of our program and want to continue to fill it with good people.
 If you are selected, you will be notified by email.